joshc89/Initialise/ReadMe.md

 		spacing: 8.0))

-[Parameter Objects] are given for the following classes.
+Convenience initialisers are given for the following classes.

 * UIKit
 	* `UILabel`